 The Network for Migration and Culture (NMC) is an international research network based at the University of Copenhagen.
 It brings together and develops current studies in the interrelations of migration, culture and aesthetics in the linguistically and culturally complex societies of the 20th and 21st centuries.
 It offers a scope that is both interdisciplinary and international, facilitating the collaboration and knowledge exchange between researchers abroad and researchers at Danish Universities.
 Interdisciplinary conferences, seminars, workshops and masterclasses, running between 2011 and 2013, are key networking events fostering the intellectual and cultural exchange between members and the academic community.

 Raw Material Company (Dakar, Senegal)

-Raw Material Company is made of RAW Base, a resource center specialized in contemporary art, RAW Gallery a 100 m2 exhibition space, RAW Residency, residencies for artists, curators and authors specialized in photography, video and art in the public space.
-La Compagnie, a roof top restaurant, rounds up the concept of an independant space for art practice and critical exchange.
+Raw Material Company is made of RAW Base, a resource centre specialised in contemporary art, RAW Gallery a 100 m2 exhibition space, RAW Residency, residencies for artists, curators and authors specialised in photography, video and art in the public space.
+La Compagnie, a roof top restaurant, rounds up the concept of an independent space for art practice and critical exchange.

 Under the leadership of curator Koyo Kouoh, the Raw Material Company's discursive and interdisciplinary program is active in many countries around the world, focusing on the promotion of artistic and intellectual creativity in Africa, a critical reflection of society, and the exchange of knowledge across cultures.